 Further appeals can be registered at the Court of Appeal and the Supreme Court.
 However for this purpose, there is a need of having permission of EAT.

 The Employment Relations Act in this relations governs that the first company named A/C has not meeting the contractual relationship in a good manner with John, while BBM company does not following the guidelines of this act and hence violating it and not securing its employment relationship in legal premise (Constantinos Parissis, 2000).
-The contractual relationship of both the companies is different in nature as one is fully abide with the legal for maintain contractual relationship, while the other company is not abide with them and hence maintain no contractual relationship with employees.
+The contractual relationship of both the companies is different in nature as one is fully abide with the legal for maintaining the contractual relationship, while the other company does not abide with them and hence maintain no contractual relationship with employees.

 For example, The Working Time Regulations 1998, The Equality Act 2010, The Agency Workers Regulations 2010, The Part Time Employees (Prevention of less Favourable Treatment) Regulations 2000, Equal Pay – rights under The Equality Act 2010, Health and Safety Act, TUPE (Transfer of Undertakings (Protection of Employment) regulations 2006, and Collective Redundancy Consultation in the Trade Union and Labour Relations Act 1992 have been introduced after the inclusion of Britain in the European Union (Foster, 2014).